AckerlyXu/heima/articles/media-services/media-services-manage-live-encoder-enabled-channels.md

 ## Live encoding settings
 This section describes how the settings for the live encoder within the Channel can be adjusted, when the **Encoding Type** of a Channel is set to **Standard**.

+>[!NOTE]
->[AZURE.NOTE]When inputting multiple language tracks and doing live encoding with Azure, only RTP is supported for multi-language input.
+>When inputting multiple language tracks and doing live encoding with Azure, only RTP is supported for multi-language input.
 You can define up to 8 audio streams using MPEG-2 TS over RTP.
 Ingesting multiple audio tracks with RTMP or Smooth streaming is currently not supported.
-When doing live encoding with [on-premises live encodes](/documentation/articles/media-services-live-streaming-with-onprem-encoders/), there is no such limitation because whatever is sent to AMS passes through a channel without any further processing.
+When doing live encoding with [on-premises live encodes](./media-services-live-streaming-with-onprem-encoders.md), there is no such limitation because whatever is sent to AMS passes through a channel without any further processing.

 ### Ad marker source
 You can specify the source for ad markers signals.
 Default value is **Api**, which indicates that the live encoder within the Channel should listen to an asynchronous **Ad Marker API**.